-Attached is the Auditor General's report, "Toronto Transit Commission - Results of 2015 Follow-up of Previous Audit Recommendations".
+Attached is the Auditor General's report entitled "Toronto Transit Commission - Results of 2015 Follow-up of Previous Audit Recommendations" which was before the TTC Audit Committee at its meeting on May 27, 2015.

-The report is being forwarded to the TTC Audit Committee for review and consideration, and forwarding to the next TTC Board meeting.
+The report is being forwarded to the TTC Board for review and consideration.